cebartling-lifetime/local-dev-environments-presentation/README.md

 - **Speaker notes** - Built-in speaker notes functionality
 - **Export options** - Export to PDF or host online
 - **Plugin ecosystem** - Extensive plugin support for additional features

-## Scripts

-The following npm scripts are available:

-- `npm run dev` - Start the development server using Vite
-- `npm run build` - Build the presentation for production using Vite
-- `npm run preview` - Preview the production build locally on port 5173